ONLY 2 PLACES LEFT: BOOK NOW

 He has over 25 years of clinical experience working in both the NHS and private sectors, as well as in professional sports.

-Adam has been teaching his simple, honest, evidence-based approach all over the world for 15 years, and is still working clinically and actively involved in research.
+Adam has been teaching his simple, honest, evidence-based approach all over the world for 15 years, and is still working clinically and is actively involved in various research projects.